St Elvan's Church, Aberdare: Foundation

 A campaign to build a new church at Aberdare was launched in 1850 when a public meeting was held, and within nine days a £1,000 had been raised by public subscription.
 By February 1851, subscriptions amounted to £2,500, just £500 short of the £3,000 that was deemed necessary to pay for the new building.
 Andrew Moseley was chosen as the architect to draw up the plans for the church.
 By February 1852, however, it was realised that insufficient funds were available and another campaign for public subscriptions took place.
 Within a few months, the work had been completed and St Elvan's Church was officially opened by services led by Alfred Ollivant, Bishop of Llandaff, on 30 September 1852.
 Special trains were laid on from Cardiff, Swansea and Neath, among other place, to mark the occasion.
 The congregation included strong representation from the gentry families of Glamorgan, as well as schoolgirls from the school run at Dowlais by Lady Charlotte Guest, dressed in Welsh costume.
 St Elvan's was consecrated on 25 September 1854.

+Re-ordering

+The interior of the church was re-ordered and redecorated by Stephen Dykes Bower in 1961.